Adyen/adyen-openapi/README.md

 ```
 /specs
-   /2.0 – Spec files in the OpenAPI 2.0 format.
+   /json – Spec files in the json format.
-   /3.0 – Spec files in the OpenAPI 3.0.0 format.
+   /yaml – Spec files in the yaml format.
 ```

-We provide specifications in both `.json` and `.yaml` formats, with the API version number (e.g. `v30`) in the file name.
+We support the OpenAPI version 3.0.0.

 ## Usage